vetrivenki23/session/AWS/ReadMe/AWS_Session.md

 - **Definition**: A script or set of commands that is automatically executed when an EC2 instance is launched.
 - **Usage**: Automates instance configuration tasks, such as installing software or setting environment variables during boot.

+---

+### EC2 - ENI (Elastic Network Interface)

+- **Definition**: A virtual network interface that can be attached to an EC2 instance.
+- **Usage**: Provides a flexible, low-cost way to manage network interfaces and IP addresses for EC2 instances.
+It can include multiple IP addresses, security groups, and a MAC address.